aanis/aanis.github.io/about.md

 of metal music and likes stoic philosophy.
 If you can't find him in front of a computer he is either at the gym or the dog park.

 p.s.
-If he sees a mountain, he will try to climb it
+If he sees a mountain, he will try to climb it.